lbriais/internet_box_logger/README.md

         --cron_remove          Remove the Cron task
         --cron_setup           Setup the Cron task
-        --deploy_reports       Deploy boxes dashboards to Kibana default folder --serve                Runs a simple web server to serve Kibana UI --server_port          Specify server port if you use the "--serve" option
+        --deploy_reports       Deploy boxes dashboards to Kibana default folder --es_start             Starts the ElasticSearch server if installed locally and properly configured --es_stop              Stops the ElasticSearch server if installed locally and properly configured --serve                Runs a simple web server to serve Kibana UI --server_port          Specify server port if you use the "--serve" option
 ```